jeremyagray/sigcalc/README.rst

 >>> a = Quantity("3.14", "3")
 >>> b = Quantity("2.72", "3")

+The precision of the underlying ``decimal`` context should adjust automatically to contain the number of digits specified or the number of significant figures, within the limits of the ``decimal`` module.

 Arithmetic for ``Quantity`` objects is implemented on the usual magic
 methods: